-If these measures fail, it is time to consult your podiatrist.
-A careful medical history, a complete clinical examination of your feet, and sometimes x-rays are used to determine the cause and appropriate treatment.
+If these home remedies fail to relieve your heel pain, it is time to consult your local podiatrist at A Step Ahead Foot & Ankle Center.
+A careful medical history, a complete clinical examination of your feet, and sometimes x-rays are used to determine the cause and appropriate heel pain treatment.

-Controlling the abnormal motion is the key to preventing recurrence of this syndrome, and the most effective means of doing this is with the use of a custom-fitted orthotic device.
+Controlling the abnormal motion is the key to preventing recurrence of this syndrome, and the most effective means of doing this is with the use of functional orthotic inserts.

-When the condition has existed so long that these methods of treatment fail to resolve the symptoms, surgical treatment is sometimes necessary to afford permanent relief.
-Fortunately on October 12, 2000, the US Food & Drug Administration granted approval to market the OssaTron, a new device that uses shock waves to treat chronic heel pain.
-This is a 15 minute procedure that allows you to immediately walk in your regular shoes after the procedure and has over a 70% success rate.
+When the condition has existed for so long that these methods of treatment fail to resolve the symptoms, surgical treatment is sometimes necessary to provide permanent relief.
+Fortunately, on October 12, 2000, the US Food & Drug Administration granted approval to market the OssaTron.
+The OssaTron is a new device that uses shockwave therapy to treat chronic heel pain.
+This is a 15 minute procedure that allows you to walk in your regular shoes immediately after the procedure and has over a 70% success rate.